videre-project/MTGOSDK/README.md

 [**MTGOSDK.MSBuild**](https://www.nuget.org/packages/MTGOSDK.MSBuild/ "Download MTGOSDK.MSBuild from NuGet.org") — a MSBuild library that manages the code-generation of the SDK.
 This is used to generate the SDK's API bindings and reference assemblies for the latest builds of MTGO.
 At design-time, this builds reference assemblies containing only the public types and members from the MTGO client.
 These assemblies can be regenerated as the MTGO client is updated to provide the latest API definitions for use in the SDK.

 [**MTGOSDK.Win32**](https://www.nuget.org/packages/MTGOSDK.Win32/ "Download MTGOSDK.Win32 from NuGet.org") — a library containing Win32 API definitions and helper functions used by the SDK.
 These are used to provide a more idiomatic C# API for Win32 functions and to ensure consistent API behavior across different Windows versions.
-Additionally, this library serves as a reference for using Win32 APIs that are not yet implemented as part of the .NET Framework.
-This library is not intended to be used directly by consumers of the SDK.
+Additionally, this library serves as a reference for using Win32 APIs that are not yet implemented as part of .NET.

-## Documentation

-Refer to the [SDK documentation](/docs/README.md) for more in-depth information about the SDK's APIs.

-The documentation is organized into the following sections:
-- [Getting Started](/docs/GettingStarted.md) — a quick guide to getting started with the SDK.
-- [API Reference](/docs/APIReference.md) — a detailed reference of the SDK's APIs and classes.
-- [Examples](/examples) — a collection of example applications built with the SDK.
-- [FAQ](/docs/FAQ.md) — frequently asked questions about the SDK.

-For more information on the SDK's design and architecture, see the [architecture](/docs/architecture/README.md) docs.

 ## Installation